tillt/homy/README.md

 The rest of this documentation is describing that specific usecase while homy itself is flexible enough to do much more.

 ## Setup Automounting

-We are mounting in the user home subtree.
-There are plenty of good reasons to do this instead of old fashioned ways like mounting globally into `/Volumes`.
+NOTE: We are **not** mounting in the user home subtree as that causes bizarre issues on macOS Catalina; see We are mounting globally, in the system volume data subtree.

 - copy `homy.sh` to `/usr/local/bin`
 - edit `/etc/auto_master`, add (1)